Skip to main contentAccessibility Statement

 The Solihull Approach is a nationally recognised and locally endorsed theoretical approach to working with children and their families that enhances team working within and across services.
 It focuses attention on promoting the emotional well-being and mental health in infants, children, adolescents and families.

-The Solihull Approach draws on theories of psychotherapy, child development, including attachment and behaviourism, and brings them together in a practical way.
-As part of the course participants will view video footage and discuss baby and adolescent brain development.
-The model integrates the concepts of Containment; Reciprocity and Behaviour Management into a reflective model that informs practice.
-It supports practitioners in their work with children and families and helps parents and carers to understand their child.
-It provides a framework for thinking about children's behaviour that develops practice and consistent approaches across agencies and within services.
+The approach draws on theories of psychotherapy, child development, including attachment and behaviourism, and brings them together in a practical way.
+As part of the course, participants will view video footage and discuss baby and adolescent brain development.

 Solihull Parent Group Facilitator Training

-Solihull Approach Parenting Group is designed for families with children age
+Solihull Approach Parenting Group is designed for families with children aged 0-18 years.

 Zippy’s Friends